Barnim III

 Barnim III the Great (c.
-1300 – 14 August 1368) was a Pomeranian duke from the Griffin dynasty.
+1300 – 14 August 1368) was a Pomeranian duke from the House of Griffin.

 Life

 He ruled Pomerania-Stettin in the years 1344–1368, although he had been a co-regent of his father Otto I since 1320, taking a prominent part in the defence and government of the duchy.
 Aiming for independence from the Margraviate of Brandenburg, he allied himself with Poland and Bohemia.
-In 1338 Brandenburg relinquished supremacy over Pomerania, and in 1348 Charles IV recognized the duchy as a fiefdom of the Holy Roman Empire, which helped to protect it from the Brandenburg margraves.
+In 1338, Brandenburg relinquished supremacy over Pomerania, and in 1348 Charles IV recognized the duchy as a fiefdom of the Holy Roman Empire, which helped to protect it from the Brandenburg margraves.
 The civil war in Brandenburg in the years 1349–1354 allowed Barnim III to extend his duchy by conquest.
 He was first dux Cassuborum Duke of Kashubians.

 Marriage and issue

 Barnim III married Agnes (c.
 1318 – before or in 1371), a daughter of Duke Henry II of Brunswick-Grubenhagen.
 They had four children: